Olivia Newton-John: 1989–1998: Motherhood, cancer, and advocacy

-Later career
+1998–2012: Later releases

 Newton-John continued to record and perform pop-oriented music as well.
 In 1998, she returned to Nashville to record Back with a Heart (No. 59 Pop).
 The album returned her to the top 10 (No. 9) on the Country Albums chart.
 Its first single was a re-recording of "I Honestly Love You" produced by David Foster and featuring Kenneth "Babyface" Edmonds on background vocals that charted on the Pop (No. 67) and AC (No. 18) charts.
 Country radio dismissed the song, though it did peak at No. 16 on the Country Sales chart.
 The album track, "Love Is a Gift", won Newton-John a 1999 Daytime Emmy Award for Outstanding Original Song after being featured on the daytime serial, As the World Turns.

 During October–December 1998, Newton-John, John Farnham and Anthony Warlow performed in The Main Event Tour.
 The album Highlights from The Main Event peaked at No. 1 in December, was certified 4× platinum, won an ARIA Award for Highest Selling Australian CD at the 1999 Awards and was also nominated for Best Adult Contemporary Album.

 For the 2000 Summer Olympics, Newton-John and Farnham re-teamed to perform "Dare to Dream" during the Parade of Nations at the Opening Ceremony.
 Broadcast of the ceremony was viewed by an estimated 3.5 billion people around the world.

 In December 1998, following a hiatus of about 16 years, Newton-John also resumed touring by herself and in 2000 released a solo CD, One Woman's Live Journey, her first live album since 1981's Love Performance.

+In 2000, she appeared in a dramatically different role as Bitsy Mae Harling, a bisexual former-convict country singer, in Del Shores' Sordid Lives.
+Newton-John reprised her role for Sordid Lives: The Series which aired one season on the LOGO television network.
+The series featured five original songs written and composed by Newton-John specifically for the show.
+In 2000, she teamed with Vince Gill and the London Symphony Orchestra for 'Tis the Season sold exclusively through Hallmark.
+The following year, she released The Christmas Collection, which compiled seasonal music previously recorded for her Hallmark Christmas album, her appearance on Kenny Loggins' 1999 TNN Christmas special and her contributions to the Mother and Child and Spirit of Christmas multi-artist collections.